solowon27/Readme-generator/README.md

 Contributions to this project are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## Tests
-To run the tests for this project, you need to have the Jest testing framework installed.
-You can install it by running the following command:
+To run the tests for this project, run the following command in your terminal: node index.js after you have installed the dependencies.
-The tests are located in the `__tests__` directory.

 ## Questions
 If you have any questions or need support, please contact the project author: